Book Review of A Light of Her Own by Carrie Callaghan.

 As you can see, I was very pleased with this book, and I can warmly recommend it to lovers of historical biographical fiction.
 I believe this is a book will appeal to many readers, particularly if they’re looking for something about a relatively unknown woman who was certainly ahead of her time.
 For all this, I’m giving this novel a solid four out of five stars.

 I would like to thank the publishers for sending me an ARC of this novel via NetGalley.
-Information on the blog tour and where you can buy this book is available below.
+Information on the blog tour and where you can buy this book is available (via these affiliate links) below.

 A Light of Her Own by Carrie Callaghan